FUND PROFILE

 For these reasons, PCF is in a unique position to aid the Eaton Fire relief and recovery efforts.
 Our work includes not only strategic grantmaking through the Eaton Fire Fund but also sharing information, convening, coordinating, and collaborating with a range of partners.

-In the weeks following the Eaton Fire, the Pasadena Community Foundation has partnered with nonprofit organizations throughout Altadena and Pasadena to direct emergency grants to impacted fire residents.
+In the months following the Eaton Fire, the Pasadena Community Foundation has partnered with nonprofit organizations throughout Altadena and Pasadena to direct emergency grants to impacted fire residents.
 These nonprofits were on the ground immediately and, with the help of PCF funding, disbursing aid that included:

 • Cash assistance